 Five Trusts are now live with the technical system from GE.
-Chesterfield and Burton are finalising details to move on to the new technical system.
+Chesterfield and the recently merged Burton & Derby Hospitals ( University Hospitals of Burton & Derby) are finalising details to move on to the new technical system.

 All clinicians in all live Consortium member sites now have access to the shared regional imaging patient record.

 Clinical activity between sites (i.e. across Trust care boundaries) is now being provided at scale.

 We are collaboratively deploying innovative technical systems to underpin the desire for a true cross-region 'view' of our services: not just describing how things are today, but looking to predict problems next week before they occur based on data trends.